 Laws, Regulations, and Industrial Policies

-Industrial equipment lifecycle management is influenced by safety standards, environmental regulations, and workplace policies across many countries.
+Industrial equipment lifecycle management is influenced by safety standards, environmental regulations, and compliance requirements.
+These frameworks ensure safe and responsible operations.

 -